tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where tiredness effects from low stamina would reset prematurely.
     - Fixed vanilla "bug" where diving into or leaving water would give free stamina.
     - Fixed GMDX quickloading not always working correctly, and other save issues including incorrect save-game ordering in the save/load screens.
+    - Fixed Vanilla bug where the spy drone would be deployable inside a wall, which would make it fail to spawn but keep the augmentation running.
     - Fixed many other GMDX and Vanilla bugs.
 - Quality of Life Improvements:
     - While having a grenade selected, the crosshair will turn blue when you're able to place it on a wall.